Changing the future of sea rescue

 But raising funds wasn’t the only way you got involved …

-Last Christmas and New Year we gave you the opportunity to send messages to the crews of the first Shannon class lifeboats, explaining your support for our new lifeboat appeal.
+We gave you the opportunity to send messages to the crews of the first Shannon class lifeboats, explaining your support for our new lifeboat appeal.

 You sent messages in your droves and our crews were overwhelmed with your words of support and encouragement.